• "I believe this is possibly the most important thing children, teens and adults might learn for their life. Please make it available to everyone!"

 How will we achieve our vision?

-• By training more facilitators across the UK and beyond to deliver the programmes and workshops to their communities
+By training more schools staff and facilitators across the UK and beyond to deliver the programmes and workshops to their communities.

 • "Such a helpful workshop.
 Realise now how I can help influence how my children deal with strong emotions."